cerebral/overmind/packages/overmind-website/guides/intermediate/05_writingtests.md

 ## Testing actions

 When testing an action you want to verify that changes to state are performed as expected.
-To give you the best possible testing experience Overmind has mocking tool called **createMock**.
+To give you the best possible testing experience Overmind has mocking tool called **createOvermindMock**.
 It takes your application configuration and allows you to run actions as if they were run from components.

 ```marksy
 h(Example, { name: "guide/writingtests/action.ts" })